Biographies of Prominent

 Officers of the Utah Association for the Deaf, 1971.
 Front row L-R:: Jerry Taylor, treasurer, Beth Ann Stewart Campbell, secretary, Lloyd Perkins, vice president, David Mortensen, president, Ned Wheeler, chairman.
 Back row L-R: Robert Welsh, Leon Curtis, Kenneth Burdett, Dennis Platt, Gene Stewart, Robert Sanderson

 Beth Ann's interpreting tasks grew significantly over time.
-According to "The Deaf Education History in Utah," during the rapid growth of the oral movement and the decline of sign language in the educational system in the 1970s, Beth Ann often assisted Deaf educational advocates Dr. Sanderson and W. David Mortensen with interpreting while they were engaged in a constant battle with proponents of oral methods of deaf instruction.
+According to "The Deaf Education History in Utah," during the rapid growth of the oral and mainstreaming movements and the decline of sign language in the educational system in the 1970s, Beth Ann often assisted Dr. Sanderson and W. David Mortensen, Deaf Education Advocates, with interpreting.
+They fought relentlessly against those who advocated for oral deaf education methods.
 Dr. Campbell, then the associate superintendent, published "Education of the Deaf in Utah: A Comprehensive Study" in 1977 to address the ongoing controversy over oral vs. total communication.
 However, this result sparked debate among parents who campaigned for oral education.
 As a result, Dr. Campbell's plan came crashing down.
 His two-year study, which included recommendations for improving education through fair assessment and placement procedures, was buried and forgotten (Dr. Jay J. Campbell, personal communication, July 1, 2007).

 In 1975, Beth Ann traveled to Los Angeles, California, with four Utah Deaf volunteers to serve as an interpreter while touring the Ear Research Institute, where one of the volunteers, Joseph B. Burnett, 62, received his new cochlear implant (UAD Bulletin, June 1974).
 Beth Ann had the opportunity to witness this moment when Joe became the world's first Deaf person to receive cochlear implants (Kinney, UAD Bulletin, November 2001; Beth Ann Campbell, personal communication, September 18, 2012).